mostafaouhri/Fundamentals-Of-Programming-With-Cpp/README.md

 # 🧠 Fundamentals of Programming with C++

-Welcome to my C++ programming fundamentals project!
+Welcome to My **C++** programming fundamentals project!
-This repository contains beginner-level C++ programs that demonstrate core programming concepts, built as part of my learning journey.
+This repository contains Fundamentals of Programming  With C++ that demonstrate core programming concepts, built as part of my learning journey.

 ---

 ## 📌 Project Goals

 - Apply fundamental programming concepts using C++
 - Practice writing clean, well-structured, and readable code